 Silicon Valley has two famous garages, one in Los Altos where the two Steves are popularly credited with building the first Apple-I computers and the second in Palo Alto where Bill Hewlett and David Packard started Hewlett Packard.
 The HP garage is now on the National Register of Historic Landmarks and is CHISL # 976 (California State Historical Landmark).
 In this lab you build the circuit that was the basis for HP's very first product, the Model 200A (10 Hz to 300 KHz) audio frequency sinewave oscillator with very low distortion that was assembled in that garage.
-(Disney bought some of the first ones to support the production and distribution of Fantasia.)
+(Walt Disney bought some of the first ones to support the production and distribution of Fantasia.)
 You will update Mr. Hewlett's design with a more complicated replacement for his Christmas tree bulb.

 Requirements: Build a Wien bridge oscillator with a MOSFET used as a voltage variable resistor to stabilize the output voltage of your oscillator.
 The oscillator should have 1 KHz +/-100 Hz frequency and a stable amplitude of 5 volts peak.
-Measure the harmonic distortion crudely with the Fourier transform built into our oscilloscopes.
+The Bode plotter boxes that you used for other labs have software that turns them into a spectrum analyzer.
+Use that for a crude estimate of the total harmonic distortion and the relative magnitudes of the first five harmonics.
 If you need an extra LF353N or 1N4448, the TA's have a stock of them in the cabinet in room 196.

 The Wien bridge oscillator uses an operational amplifier for its basic active element and has two separate feedback paths.
-One path with two identical resistors (R) and two of the same capacitor (C) is wired for positive feedback.
-(Notice that this RC network connects to the POSITIVE input terminal of the opamp.)
-It is a property of this series-parallel circuit that at when it oscillates the amplitude is usually limited by the amplifier clipping, that is, the output goes to a peak value determined by the maximum possible output of the amplifier.
-This generally means very high distortion because the amplifier devices reach saturation or cutoff.

-$f = \frac{1}{2\pi RC}$ there is no phase shift and the amplitude is reduced by a factor of one third.
+One path with two identical resistors (R) and two of the same capacitor (C) is wired for frequency-dependent, positive feedback.
+(Notice that this RC network connects to the POSITIVE, non-inverting, input terminal of the opamp.)
+It is a property of this series-parallel circuit that at $f = \frac{1}{2\pi RC}$ there is no phase shift and the amplitude is reduced by a factor of one third.

 The second feedback path provides negative feedback through a simple voltage divider formed by R1 and R2.
 The circuit oscillates when the positive feedback exceeds the negative and stops oscillating when the negative feedback dominates.
-The problem with this circuit is that
+The problem with this circuit is that when it oscillates the amplitude is usually limited by amplifier clipping, that is, the output goes to a peak value determined by the maximum possible output of the amplifier.
+This generally means very high distortion because the amplifier devices reach saturation or cutoff.

-In principle the trick is to adjust R1 so that the circuit oscillates stably with about half the possible output of the amplifier.
-This requires continuous small adjustment of R1 to compensate for the effects of temperature, aging, and supply voltage variation.
+In principle, the trick is to adjust R1 so that the circuit oscillates stably with about half the possible output of the amplifier.
+This requires continuous small adjustments of R1 to compensate for the effects of temperature, aging, and supply voltage variation.

 Hewlett solved the problem by replacing R1 with a small incandescent light bulb.
-(Actually a clear Christmas tree bulb.)
+(Actually it was a clear Christmas tree bulb.
+You can find his patent for the circuit on-line.)
 Tungsten has a high thermal coefficient of resistance and as the amplitude of oscillation increases, the resistance of the bulb increases because the filament is warmed by the current through it.
 Increasing R1 increases the negative feedback until it is just enough to sustain the oscillation at the level to keep the bulb warm enough.